blackbaud/stache1/guide/index.md

 This guide shows you how to enable your application to obtain a user’s authorization to access private {{ site.productname }} data through the {{ site.productname }} API. <a href="https://tools.ietf.org/html/rfc6749" > OAuth 2.0</a> is an authorization framework commonly used to grant client applications limited access to a  user's resources without exposing the users credentials to the client application.
 Some requests to the {{ site.productname }} API require authorization; that is, the user of a client application must have granted permission for an client application to access the requested {{ site.productname }} data.
 To prove that the user has granted permission, the request header sent by the client application must include a valid OAuth 2.0 access token.
 An access token is a string representing an authorization issued to the client application by Blackbaud.
 The access token is used in OAuth to provide limited access to protected resources.
 The access token is passed to subsequent API calls to do things such as searching or adding a constituent.

 <p class="alert alert-info">All communication with Blackbaud servers be over SSL (https://) </p>

->  TO DO:  Must all communication with Blackbaud servers be over SSL (https://).

 ### Sign up and get your keys
 As the first step towards authorization, you will need to sign up within our developer portal and subscribe to the appropriate API product.
 This  will give you your primary and secondary API keys to use in the authorization flow.
 You can manage your API keys from your account within the {{ site.devportalname }}.
 It will also provide access to analytics for your subscription.
 See the <a href="{{ '/tutorials/getting-started/' | prepend: site.baseurl }}" > Getting Started</a> tutorial for help on signing up and obtaining your keys.